-- Develop the learner’s awareness of different forms of communication used in health and social care settings and its importance for effective service delivery.
+- Develop the learner’s awareness of different communication forms in health and social care settings and their importance for effective service delivery.

 - Develop your awareness of different influences on healthcare and their effect on the development of policy

-- Allow learners to examine what are the key contemporary issues for those making policy, providers and those receiving support.
+- Allow learners to examine the key contemporary issues for those making policy, providers and those receiving support.

 - Understand the processes involved in the recruitment, management and development of people in the health and social care workplace.